ZwickyTransientFacility/scope-ml/doc/usage.md

 ```

 ## Generating features (work in progress)
-We are actively adapting code from [ztfperiodic](https://github.com/mcoughlin/ztfperiodic) and other sources to calculate basic and Fourier stats for light curves.
-This will allow new features to be generated using SCoPe, both locally and using GPU cluster resources.
+We are actively adapting code from [ztfperiodic](https://github.com/mcoughlin/ztfperiodic) and other sources to calculate basic and Fourier stats for light curves along with other features.
+This will allow new features to be generated with SCoPe, both locally and using GPU cluster resources.
 The feature generation script is contained within `tools/generate_features.py`.

 Currently, the basic stats are calculated via `tools/featureGeneration/lcstats.py`, and a host of period-finding algorithms are available in `tools/featureGeneration/periodsearch.py`.
 Among the CPU-based period-finding algorithms, there is not yet support for `AOV_cython`.
 For the `AOV` algorithm to work, run `source build.sh` in the `tools/featureGeneration/pyaov/` directory, then copy the newly created `.so` file (`aov.cpython-310-darwin.so` or similar) to `lib/python3.10/site-packages/` or equivalent within your environment.
+The GPU-based algorithms require CUDA support (so Mac GPUs are not supported).

 inputs:
 1. --source_catalog* : name of Kowalski catalog containing ZTF sources (str)